RobbinLawFlutter/flutter-demos-1-ui-layout/aa_environment_setup_test_drive/docs/vscode_features_extensions.md

 - VS Code Editor:
   - Format on Save: check
   - Format on Save Mode: file
-- Prettier configuration settings:
-  - see my video on my settings, too many to list here
 - Auto Import configuration settings:
   - Go to File/Preferences/Settings in VSCode
   - In the settings search type "auto import"